 Awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted prior to May 1 for the upcoming academic year.

-Your FAFSA should be submitted as soon as possible after Oct.
-1.
+Your FAFSA should be submitted as soon as possible in December.

 Go to FAFSA Website